 While on academic probation, counseling by the deans and a student’s portfolio or academic advisor may result in curtailment of co-curricular activities.
 The academic probation status is recorded on the student’s academic transcript.

 Academic Renewal is a policy that allows first-year students who decide to change their major field of study, or make other program changes, to either withdraw from up to two courses after the withdrawal deadline has passed in a current term, or to receive a retroactive W grade for up to two courses, taken during the first year, in which the students received a grade of D or F. Students may apply for Academic Renewal no later than the end of the fall semester of the sophomore year.

 The policy is intended to serve the first-year student who, because of a change in program or major field of study (or change in direction in the case of students who have yet to declare a major), no longer needs the course or courses in question to fulfill graduation requirements.
 The policy does not apply to courses that are required for general education or other programs the student is still pursuing.

-Upon completion of the application process (which begins in the office of the associate dean), a student would receive a W grade for the course or courses so designated.
+Upon completion of the application process (which begins in the office of the assistant dean), a student would receive a W grade for the course or courses so designated.
 However, any student who utilizes the Academic Renewal Policy will not be eligible for the Dean’s List that term, regardless of the resulting grade point average.
 Grades of F assigned by the Honor Council cannot be subject to this policy.